FZEEFlasher/fzeeflasher.github.io/README.md

 - [dag](https://github.com/dagnazty)
 - [Zardoz](https://github.com/Zardoz66)

-Special thanks to Emilia and numerous community contributors for their invaluable insights and fixes.
+Special thanks to jbohack and numerous community contributors for their invaluable insights and fixes.